“I am never the type of parent to complain…”

 It’s important to give specifics in all areas—especially the “steps forward”.
 Often, we suggest athletes should improve their “shooting” or work on their “defense”, but you can up the level of your support by helping them define specific, measurable commitments they can take to improve their play.

-In Episode 65 of the “Coaching Culture Podcast”, conflict management expert Nadia Kyba discusses the importance of moving towards action to resolve conflict.
+Conflict resolution comes down to moving towards action to resolve conflict.
 There are five ways people handle conflict:

 - Give In